ammckenzie1998/ExpenseReimbursement/README.md

 A Web Application built using Java Servelets, Apache Tomcat, and Bootstrap 4 which allows for the handling of expense reimbursements.

 ## Technologies
-- Apache Tomcat 8.5.60
-- Bootstrap 4
-- Jackson Databind
-- Jackson Core
-- Hibernate 4.3.11.Final
-- Java Servlet API 3.1.0
-- JUnit
-- Log4j API 2.13.0
-- PostgreSQL 42.2.18
-- Mockito 1.8.4
+Java, JavaScript, JUnit, HTML,
+CSS, Mockito, PostgreSQL, JDBC,
+Tomcat, Maven, Log4J, Bootstrap,
+AJAX, AWS RDS, Postman, DBeaver

 ## Features
+- Users can login to the portal to view their previous reimbursement requests
-- Submit a reimbursement request
+- Logged in users can submit a reimbursement request
-- Approve/ Deny a reimbursement request
+- Financial managers can approve/ deny a reimbursement request
-- Add items to your request

 ## Getting Started / Usage
-In order to see this project in action, you will need a few things:
+In order to see this project in action, you will need:

-1) Be sure to have Apache Tomcat 8.5.60 installed.
+1) Apache Tomcat 9.x installed.
-2) Be sure to have the Java 8 runtime environment installed.
+2) Java 8 runtime environment installed.

 If both of the pre-requisites above are met, go ahead and clone this repo by using the below command:

         git clone https://github.com/ammckenzie1998/expense-reimbursement.git

-Once cloned, copy the .war file located within the /target directory and paste it into your tomcat webapps folder.
+Once cloned, you must

+3) Have an AWS RDS instance set up
+4) Configure the ConnectionUtil

-Once the .war has been exploded, by default you will be able to view the application at http://localhost:8080/ers
+After meeting those requirements, you should be able to deploy onto a Tomcat server and view at http://localhost:8080/ExpenseReimbursementSystem/m/home

 ## Contributors
 ammckenzie1998